PhillyDistrictAttorneysOffice/jnet/README.md

 # Contributing

-We welcome Pull Requests for package improvements and well as collaboration on meaningful criminal justice data tools.
+We welcome Pull Requests for package improvements as well as collaboration on meaningful criminal justice data tools.

 # License